chenly11109/computer-graphics-for-web-developer/README.md

    - 3D Viewer

 # computer graphics
-   - CSE 167 Computer Graphics, UCSD on edX
+   - Based on Courses for Computer Graphics